List of Historic Roads

 Ends: Concho and Junction of SR 61 (MP 354.27)

-A 1912 highway map shows that US 180A was a well established Territorial-period (1864–1912) road.
+A 1912 highway map shows that SR 180A was a well established Territorial-period (1864–1912) road.
 Historical research suggests that this wagon road was created by early Hispanic and Anglo colonists during 1860s and 1870s.
 Settlers from New Mexico were the first to establish farming and ranching communities near the Little Colorado River and its major tributaries.
 Concho was among these early Hispanic villages.
 Hunt was named after retired Colonel James C. Hunt of Fort Apache, who settled here along the Little Colorado River in 1872.
 Seven years later, Mormon settler Thomas Greer established a ranch to the east of Hunt’s place.

 Ortega Lake to St. Johns Highway and Witch Well to Zuni Highway